 The Chicago Voices team is in search of the next generation of aspiring songwriters!
-Motivated students, grades 9-12, are encouraged to apply to the Chicago Voices Student Songwriting Workshop – a free, week-long intensive songwriting workshop, culminating with recording time in a professional studio.
+Motivated students, grades 9-12, have been selected to participate in the Chicago Voices Student Songwriting Workshop – a free, week-long intensive songwriting workshop, culminating with recording time in a professional studio.

-This small, selective group of high school students will receive one-on-one instruction from professional teaching artists with extensive songwriting backgrounds in a variety of styles and genres.
-Participants will hone their songwriting skills, while strengthening vocal technique and performance artistry.
+This small, selective group of high school students is receiving one-on-one instruction from professional teaching artists with extensive songwriting backgrounds in a variety of styles and genres.
+Participants hone their songwriting skills, while strengthening vocal technique and performance artistry.

 By the end of the workshop, each participant will have written and recorded an original song.
 Participants will receive an electronic copy of their work, which will also be featured on the Chicago Voices website.